allemanau/NUIT_tensorflow/README.md

 ## Prep

 In order to focus on deep learning and TensorFlow, we will work from Google Colab using this repository.

-Therefore, there is no need to install nor download anything - you will work from notebooks directly in Google Colab.
+Consequently, there's no need to install nor download anything - you will work from notebooks directly in Google Colab.
 Following the steps below:

 - Log in to Google
 - Open Google Colab: [https://colab.research.google.com](https://colab.research.google.com)
 - Go to File > Open notebook